puresight/puresight.github.io/contact.md

 and insist on learning to overcome.
 I possess innate strength to remain confident, stay true to purpose, and drive to results.
-I gain satisfaction through seeing aspirations become real.
+I gain satisfaction seeing aspirations become reality.

 <!-- Send me a note?
 I would love to hear from you. -->